-- 109. To show that a business practice is fraudulent, it is necessary only to show that members of the public are likely to be deceived. - 110.
+- 117. To show that a business practice is fraudulent, it is necessary only to show that members of the public are likely to be deceived. - 118.
 Lambda's business acts and practices-including its false job placement rate representations and representation that it does not get paid until students do-are fraudulent in that they are likely to deceive the public.

-111. Each of these false and misleading representations, all of which were material, were substantial factors influencing Mr. Kernan to attend Lambda and take out an ISA that indebted him to up to \$30,000 of tuition at Lambda.
+119. Each of these false and misleading representations, all of which were material, were substantial factors influencing Ms. Nguyen to attend Lambda and take out an ISA that indebted her to up to \$30,000 of tuition at Lambda.
+Her first monthly payment is due on June 1, 2021.

 THIRD CAUSE OF ACTION Violations of California's False Advertising Law Cal.
-Bus. & Prof. Code §§ 17500, et seq. (against Lambda)
+Bus. & Prof. Code §§ 17500, et seq.

-- 112. Mr. Kernan hereby reincorporates the allegations in the foregoing paragraphs as though fully set forth herein. - 113.
+- 120. Ms. Nguyen hereby reincorporates the allegations in the foregoing paragraphs as though fully set forth herein. - 121.
 Lambda has also engaged in acts or practices that constitute violations of the FAL, Business and Professions Code section 17500, et seq., by making or causing to be made untrue or misleading statements with the intent to induce members of the public to purchase Lambda's services.
 Lambda's untrue or misleading representations include, but are not limited to, the following: - a) Lambda's statements regarding job placement rates, including but not limited to their published job placement rates in 2018 and 2019 that were prominently displayed on its website; - b) The following statement, prominently displayed on Lambda's website:

-"We don't get paid until you do, so we're in this together, from your first [sic] of classes to your first day on the job." - c) Failing to inform the public, prospective students, and current students, including Mr. Kernan, that it lacked approval from BPPE to operate, that its operations were therefore unlawful, that BPPE ordered Lambda to cease advertising and instructional activities, and that it could not lawfully enroll students.
+"We don't get paid until you do, so we're in this together, from your first [sic] of classes to your first day on the job." - c) Failing to inform the public, prospective students, and current students, including Ms. Nguyen, that it lacked approval from BPPE to operate, that its operations were therefore unlawful, that BPPE ordered Lambda to cease advertising and instructional activities, and that it could not lawfully enroll students.
 Instead, Lambda's advertisements implicitly and explicitly misrepresented the lawfulness of its operations by encouraging the public and prospective students to apply for enrollment.

-114. At the time these representations were made, Lambda knew or by the exercise of reasonable care should have known that the representations were untrue or misleading.
+122. At the time these representations were made, Lambda knew or by the exercise of reasonable care should have known that the representations were untrue or misleading.

-FOURTH CAUSE OF ACTION Intentional Misrepresentation (against all Respondents)
+FOURTH CAUSE OF ACTION Intentional Misrepresentation

-- 115. Mr. Kernan hereby reincorporates the allegations in the foregoing paragraphs as though fully set forth herein. - 116.
-Respondents made statements to Mr. Kernan: (a) that were false representations of material fact; (b) that they knew were false or were made recklessly and without regard for their truth; (c) that they intended Mr. Kernan to rely upon; (d) that Mr. Kernan reasonably relied upon; (e) that Mr. Kernan's reliance upon was a substantial factor in causing him damage; and (f) that caused him damage. - 117.
-The intentional misrepresentations and omissions by Respondents consist of at least the following: - a) Lambda's statements, prominently displayed on its website, that its job placement rate was over 80%.
-Respondents knew these statements
+- 123. Ms. Nguyen hereby reincorporates the allegations in the foregoing paragraphs as though fully set forth herein. - 124.
+Lambda made statements to Ms. Nguyen: (a) that were false representations of material fact; (b) that Lambda knew were false or were made recklessly and without regard for their truth; (c) that Lambda intended Ms. Nguyen to rely upon; (d) that Ms. Nguyen reasonably relied upon; (e) that Ms. Nguyen's reliance upon was a substantial factor in causing damage to her; and (f) that caused damages to Ms. Nguyen. - 125.
+The intentional misrepresentations and omissions by Lambda consist of at least the following: - a) Lambda's statements, prominently displayed on its website, that its job placement rate was over 80%.
+Lambda knew these statements were